 Dynamic

-Developers should learn TypeScript when working on large or complex JavaScript projects where type safety, better code maintainability, and improved developer experience are priorities meets javascript is widely used in the industry and worth learning.
+Use JavaScript when developing web applications that require client-side interactivity, such as real-time updates or form validation, or when using Node meets developers should learn typescript when working on large or complex javascript projects where type safety, better code maintainability, and improved developer experience are priorities.
 Here's our take.

 🧊Nice Pick